wasserth/TotalSegmentator/resources/improvements_in_v3.md

 ## Speed improvements
 * We added a new option `--model_size small` which uses a model with less feature maps.
 This reduces runtime and memory usage.
 On GPU this makes less of a difference since runtime is dominated by pre/postprocessing.
 On CPU it is about 2.5x faster. `--model_size small` leads to reduced accuracy but is still better than using `--fast` which uses a lower-resolution model.
+Measured runtime, RAM and GPU memory for these options (and for `total_highres`) are in [runtime.md](runtime.md).

 * We improved inference runtime and peak RAM by keeping nnU-Net inputs and predictions in memory, overlapping the first model load with input resampling, merging multi-model and split-image outputs in memory, and avoiding unnecessary full-volume copies and float64 conversions.

-Measured runtime, RAM and GPU memory for these options (and for `total_highres`) are in [runtime.md](runtime.md).
+See [runtime_improvements.md](runtime_improvements.md) for improvement in numbers.

 ## Public dataset